Winners Announced

 Grants Application Rules & Requirements:

-- Biography about their HBCU
+- Biography about the HBCU

 - Confirmation of copyright ownership of the content to be digitized